-Millenial Workers – Why Most Of What You’ve Read About Them Is Wrong
+Why Most of What You’ve Read About Millennial Workers is Wrong

 People aged 18 to 34 are in a unique position.
 Usually pegged as spoiled and impossible to deal with in the traditional way, Millennials, also known as Generation Y, have been the butt of jokes with regards to an unhealthy sense of entitlement, and poor staying powers (when it comes to holding a job).

 Technically though, millennials are a broader, much more complex group than the media likes to give them (us) credit for.
 Let’s look at some of the most common misconceptions about Millennial workers, and why these misconceptions do not paint a complete picture of the real world.

 Recommended Reading: 5 Ways “Tech Addiction” Is Changing Human Behaviour

 First, let’s address the media’s contribution to inventing what I like to call “Millennial Panic” among older generations.
 It’s amazing how the media can actually fabricate a cultural norm — everything from diamond wedding rings to swimming pools in the backyard.
 (You should see the Google Maps view above my neighborhood in LA — we live 20 minutes from the beach, people!)